Experience Verification Letter

 5. AIRCRAFT TYPE EXPERIENCE.
 The service member performed hands-on maintenance on the following aircraft:

 6. MAINTENANCE PERFORMED.
-The service member performed the following types of aviation maintenance (check all that apply):
+The service member performed the following types of aviation maintenance:

 ☐ Airframe structural repair